Discover the nutrition science behind the important mineral magnesium.

 - and many others!

-If you feel any of these, you may try incorporating more magnesium in your diet and see how you feel and of course, get checked out by your physician and make an appointment with a Registered Dietitian who can give you nutrition coaching to meet your needs!
+If you notice any of these, you may try incorporating more magnesium-rich foods into your diet to see how you feel.
+Also, of course, be sure to get checked out by your physician and make an appointment with a registered dietitian, who can give you individualized nutrition coaching to help meet your needs.

 - Heart Health: One of the most important roles of magnesium is promoting and ensuring a healthy heart.
-Magnesium has been linked to regulating blood pressure in those with hypertension and regulating heart arrhythmias (2).
+In fact, a deficiency in this key mineral has been linked to regulating blood pressure in those with hypertension and regulating heart arrhythmias (2).

-- Thyroid Health: So many thyroid problems go undiagnosed, and low levels of magnesium have been found to correlate with thyroid issues (3).
-Signs of hypothyroidism include fatigue, weakness, headaches, and muscle cramps, which are also indicators of a magnesium deficiency.
+- Thyroid Health: So many thyroid problems go undiagnosed, and low levels of magnesium may often be to blame (3).
+Signs of hypothyroidism include fatigue, weakness, headaches, and muscle cramps, all of which are also indicators of a deficiency.
 I’ve found nutrition-based approaches to help manage hypothyroidism, including magnesium, to be incredibly effective with my clients, so check out the list below of magnesium-rich foods if you struggle with these symptoms.

-- Sleep: Magnesium deficiency enhances stress and inflammatory problems as it is linked to reducing the quality and time of sleep (4).
+- Sleep: Many people often use magnesium for sleep, and for good reason.
+A deficiency in this essential nutrient enhances stress and inflammation, which may also be linked to reductions in sleep duration and quality (4).
 Sleep is one of the most important parts of a healthy routine, and magnesium is often supplemented to promote healthful rest.
 Another way to relax at night and prepare for restful sleep is to take an Epsom salt bath.
-Epsom salt is magnesium sulfate, and, although it’s difficult to truly measure how much magnesium is absorbed in a bath (5), it’s still a great way to naturally calm down and quiet your mind.
-If baths aren’t your thing, also love this tea for night time!
+Epsom salt is magnesium sulfate, and, although it’s difficult to truly measure how much magnesium is absorbed in a bath, it’s still a great way to naturally calm down and quiet your mind.
+If baths aren’t your thing, I also love this tea for night time!

-- Bone Health: As 50-60% of stored magnesium is found in our bones, it’s pretty clear that magnesium levels affect our bone health.
+- Bone Health: Because 50-60% of stored magnesium is found in our bones, it should come as no surprise that this important micronutrient plays a central role in bone health.
 Several population studies have shown a link between magnesium intake and bone density in both men and women (6).
-Of course, magnesium isn’t the only factor important to bone health (hello, calcium!), however, this mineral is definitely worth paying attention to if you are at high risk for osteopenia or osteoporosis.
+While magnesium isn’t the only factor important to bone health (hello, calcium!), this mineral is definitely worth paying attention to if you are at high risk for osteopenia or osteoporosis.

-- Migraines: Magnesium deficiency is linked to vein constriction and neurotransmitter release, which can result in headaches or migraines.
-Some studies have found that supplementing with magnesium can help prevent them (7), I know this to be true with my history of migraines.
-Make sure you’re staying hydrated , too!
+- Migraines: Magnesium deficiency is linked to narrowing of the blood vessels and neurotransmitter release, which can result in headaches or migraines.
+Some studies have also found that supplementing with magnesium can help prevent migraines (7), which I know to be true for me personally as well.
+Make sure you’re staying hydrated, too!

 - PMS: Muscle cramps are a common sign of magnesium deficiency.
-In particular, low levels of magnesium have been linked to extreme cramping in pregnant women (8).
-A magnesium supplement can help ease cramps, I recommend the Natural Calm to my clients and lots of rest with a warm bath to further relax muscles.
+In particular, low levels have been linked to extreme cramping in pregnant women (8).
+A magnesium supplement can help ease cramps, which is why I recommend the Natural Calm or Slow Mag to my clients, along with lots of rest with a warm bath to further relax muscles.

 - Diabetes: Type I and type II diabetics are at high risk for magnesium deficiencies.
-Magnesium has been shown to help with regulating blood pressure and managing neuropathy in diabetics.
-If diabetes is part of your life, make sure to choose foods high in magnesium at meals, or talk to your doctor and dietitian about supplementing with magnesium.
+Fortunately, supplementation has been shown to help with regulating blood pressure and managing neuropathy in diabetics.
+If diabetes is part of your life, make sure to choose magnesium-rich foods at meals, or talk to your doctor and dietitian about supplementation.

 - Beans and legumes